"

 Have I personalized my opening specifically for this role and company?

-Did I clearly align my strengths directly to employer needs?
+Did I align my strengths directly to employer needs?

 Have I demonstrated genuine enthusiasm and interest in the role?